 Instructions

-- Cook for an hour to an hour and a half or until ready.
+4. Cook for 30 minutes or until ready.
 Mix every half an hour or if they seem to be browning too much on one side.
 Remove when a fork can pierce them easily.

 Nutrition Information: